Sole Proprietorship: The Simplest Type of Business

-Improve Ability to Raise Capital
+Improved Ability to Raise Capital

 With all the advantages that forming an LLC can offer, you may be worried that it is a complicated and expensive process.
 However, forming an LLC can actually be done fairly easily and inexpensively.

-As previously noted, it typically costs between $10 and $100 to register a DBA for a sole proprietorship.
+There are no costs to start a sole proprietorship, and it typically costs between $10 and $100 to register a DBA for a sole proprietorship.
 While that’s the least expensive option, the cost of forming an LLC generally ranges between $100 and $800 – still a reasonably affordable fee to start a new business.
 Some states require LLCs to file annual or biennial reports.
 While these reports usually have fees associated with them, they typically cost less than $100 (check with the proper state regulatory office in your state to determine the exact costs for your LLC).

 Unlike corporations, LLCs don’t need to hold director and shareholder meetings or take minutes at any meetings.
 LLCs must, however, designate a registered agent.
-While this isn’t a complicated step, it’s one sole proprietorships can skip.
+While this isn’t a complicated step, it’s one sole proprietorship can skip.
 LLCs also face very few ownership restrictions.
 LLCs owners may include other LLCs, corporations, non-U.S. residents, and more.

 If you decide an LLC is the right structure for your business, you just need to follow the following steps to make it official.
-While the exact process might vary a bit state to state, this list should provide a general idea of what to expect:
+While the exact process might vary a bit from state to state, this list should provide a general idea of what to expect: